sandreas/Avalonia.SimplePreferences/README.md

 # Avalonia.SimplePreferences
-Cross-Platform Preferences library for Avalonia
+Cross-Platform preferences library for AvaloniaUI

+Since this is a dependency free implementation of simple Preferences, you might also be able to use this in other projects apart from AvaloniaUI.

+# Install

+📦 [NuGet](https://nuget.org/packages/Sandreas.Avalonia.SimplePreferences): `dotnet add package Sandreas.Avalonia.SimplePreferences`

+# Features

+- IoC / Dependency Injection and static use possible
+- No dependencies
+- Implementation of custom storages possible

-# TL;DR
+# Limitations

-Here is how to use it.
+This library is not meant to store secret information as in passwords, passphrases or tokens, because it does not store preferences encrypted.
+If you'd like to do so, it is strongly recommended to either implement your own Storages or use a completely different approach.

 ### Default API
-The default API aims to be compatible with MAUI `IPreferences` interface with some async extensions (see below).
+The default API aims to be compatible with MAUI `IPreferences` interface with some `async` extensions (see below).

 ```c#
 var defaultValue = -1;